Growth Hormone Deficiency

 Adult-onset GHD is most often is acquired from a pituitary tumor or trauma to the brain but may also be idiopathic.
 It is characterized by a number of variable symptoms including reduced energy levels, altered body composition, osteoporosis (reduced bone mineral density), reduced muscle strength, lipid abnormalities such as increased LDL cholesterol, insulin resistance, and impaired cardiac function.
 Treatment for GHD requires daily injections of recombinant human growth hormone (rHGH).

 Patients with GHD that have no known cause are diagnosed as having idiopathic GHD.
 Genetic tests may reveal a congenital anomaly, but are often considered unnecessary after confirmation of GHD since they will have no effect on treatment.
 However, it is recommended that children be retested for GHD when they transition from pediatric to adult care since GH levels may normalize upon reaching adulthood.
-The level of GH considered normal for an adult is much lower than that for a young child.
+The level of GH considered normal for an adult is much lower than that for a child, especially one undergoing the pubertal growth spurt.

 Human Growth Foundation